 Seeing a show at the Grand Ole Opry is a dream for most country music fans.
 There are no bad seats in this legendary venue, and you’ll often find the biggest names in country music headlining here.
-Dubbed “the Mother Church of Country Music,” the Ryman Auditorium was the first venue to attract stars such as Dolly Parton, Hank Williams, and George James and remains one of the best places in Nashville to enjoy a live concert.
+Dubbed “the Mother Church of Country Music,” the Ryman Auditorium was the first venue to attract stars such as Dolly Parton, Hank Williams, and George Jones and remains one of the best places in Nashville to enjoy a live concert.

 Other great spots include Bluebird Cafe, which showcases up-and-coming songwriters, and Mercy Lounge with its intimate setting.
 To experience one of Nashville’s best bluegrass clubs, add The Station Inn to your list.

 For a unique experience, Robert’s Western World is a long-time downtown live music joint where you can kick up your heels and let loose.
 Across the alley from Ryman, Tootsies Orchid Lounge is known for its world-famous honky-tonk.